 Why Do Credit Scores Fluctuate From Bureau to Bureau?

-Credit score fluctuation is a topic we get lot of questions about.
-We receive countless letters and e-mails from our readers asking why do they get a different score from TransUnion, Equifax, Experian, and FICO?
+Credit score fluctuation is a topic we see lot of questions about in our discussion forum.
+Readers are always asking why do they get a different score from TransUnion, Equifax, Experian, and FICO?
 And, why do they check their scores one month, and then the next month their scores are completely different?
-Answering these issues requires two entirely different responses - so, we will address each question separately.
+Answering these issues requires two entirely different responses — so we will address each question separately.

 Different Credit Scores - Why There's More Than One and Which One Really Counts?

 The reason you will see different credit scores from say, Experian, TransUnion, and FICO, is because they each use a different scoring system.
 The score from TransUnion is based on their own proprietary scoring model (VantageScore) whereas, your FICO score is based on the actual scoring program developed by Fair Isaac.
 Each program has it's own scoring range and their own way of determining what goes into your credit score.

 When Fair Isaac first released their credit scoring system (FICO Score) back in 1989, the big three (Experian, Equifax, and TransUnion) credit bureaus were all buying the "rights" to use that program to determine credit scores.
 Then in 2006, the credit bureaus decided to launch their own credit scoring model and VantageScore was born.
 So, when you request a credit score from say, Equifax, you are getting a VantageScore.
 Whereas, when you request a credit score from say, myFICO.com, you are getting a FICO score.

 The majority of lenders use your FICO score to determine credit worthiness but lenders will pull all scores from the big credit bureaus to use along with your FICO score.
 Besides just looking at your score, lenders are also reviewing your credit report to see what type of credit risk you are and if they will lend you money or not.